lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-1/README.md

 ![Refine the suggestions](images/RPS_140.png)

 That is it!
 Congratulation on finishing your first exercise with Copilot.
 You can try to write more complicated code and see how Copilot can help you.

+In the next lab, we'll refine this example and make it better, including user validation and some test cases.